 Ask yourself: is this possible?

-Wonder, though with justifiable skepticism: are they really going to pull off a heavy country number in the middle of this dirge of a rock album?
+Wonder, albeit with justifiable skepticism: are they really going to pull off a heavy country number in the middle of this dirge of a rock album?

 Marvel to yourself, even without reason to do so: have I found something everyone else doesn’t know about?
 Is there some secret font of genius hiding in this dismissed and written-off late-period album of theirs?
 Has time been harsher to this album than it was ever justified in being?